-‘Grey’s Anatomy’ Spoilers: Could A Owen & Amelia Breakup Bring Back Cristina Yang?
+‘Grey’s Anatomy’ Spoilers: Could An Owen & Amelia Breakup Bring Back Cristina Yang?

 Though Grey’s Anatomy have not yet commented on the swirling rumors suggesting Oh could return Cristina to the drama in Season 13 to reconcile with her ex, McKidd did hint that Sandra could bring back her character in an interview with Variety last year, suggesting there’s a chance Oh could even reprise her role in flashback scenes.

-When asked if Amelia telling Owen that she does not want to have children will bring back memories of Cristina, Kevin revealed that there’s a chance his character’s mind could return to his former romance with Sandra’s much-loved Grey’s Anatomy character, as Yang told him the same thing before departing the series in 2011.
+When asked if Amelia telling Owen that she does not want to have children will bring back memories of Cristina, Kevin revealed that there’s a chance his character’s mind could return to his former romance with Sandra’s much-loved Grey’s Anatomy character as Yang told him the same thing before departing the series in 2011.

 “I know it will be very much in Owen’s mind because it’s such an echo of what happened with him and Cristina,” Kevin said at the time of how his character will cope with Amelia’s admission that she does not want to have children.
 “I don’t know if we’ll have flashbacks, I don’t know what Shonda [Rhimes] is planning, but I’d love that.”